DJDanl/cpp-docs.pt-br/docs/atl/reference/ccomautothreadmodule-class.md

 #### <a name="parameters"></a>Parâmetros
  `ThreadAllocator`
- [in] A classe de gerenciamento de seleção de thread.
+ [in] A classe de gerenciar a seleção de thread.
 O valor padrão é [CComSimpleThreadAllocator](../../atl/reference/ccomsimplethreadallocator-class.md).

 ## <a name="members"></a>Membros